skycoin/pyskycoin/README.md

 - `master` will always be equal to the current stable release on the website, and should correspond with the latest release tag.
   The submodule at `gopath/src/github.com/skycoin/skycoin` has to be in sync with `skycoin/skycoin` `master` branch.

+Separate stable development branches will be created to work on releases for supporting the most recent stable version of Skycoin.
+The name of these branches should be the Skycoin imajor and minor version numbers followed by `dev` suffix e.g. `0.25dev`.
-- `next` will be created if the next planned release is expected to be built out of latest stable version of Skycoin.
-It should be started from `master` branch and the submodule at `gopath/src/github.com/skycoin/skycoin` has to be in sync with `skycoin/skycoin` `master` branch.
+These branches may be forked out of either `master` or `develop` branches, and the submodule at `gopath/src/github.com/skycoin/skycoin` has to be in sync with the corresponding tag of `skycoin/skycoin` official repository.

 ### Running tests